ivanitlearning/AWS-Associate-Courses/SOA-C02/README.md

 * Using AWS Budgets, you can set a budget that alerts you when you exceed (or are forecasted to exceed) your budgeted cost or usage amount.
 You can also set alerts based on your RI or Savings Plans Utilization and Coverage using AWS Budgets.
 * Filtering dimensions (i.e., AWS Service, Availability Zone, and Member Account), and allows you to create budgets that are tracked on a monthly, quarterly, or yearly cadence

+# 4. RDS Proxy

+## 4.1 What use cases does RDS proxy address?

+- Applications with unpredictable workloads
+- Applications that frequently open and close database connections
+- Applications that keep connections open but idle
+- Applications requiring availability through transient failures
+- Improved security and centralized credentials management

+Amazon RDS Proxy allows applications to pool and share connections established with the database, improving database efficiency and application scalability.